Attributes Reference

 path | "string" | required | URL path (e.g., "/webhooks/stripe") |

-timeout | "duration" | "30s" | Request timeout |
+timeout | "duration" | "30s" | Request timeout; if explicitly set it also becomes the default outbound HTTP timeout for ctx.http() |

 signature | WebhookSignature::... | none | Signature verification config |